helmutkemper/helmutkemper/README.md

 ![html code](./images/html2.png)

-Golang code, running as a binary in the browser.
-Almost 80% of the speed of a native app.
+Golang code, running as a binary.
+Almost 80% of the speed of a native app in a simple browser.

 ![webassembly](./images/webassembly.png)